sagemath/sagewiki_to_gh-2022-10-10/day/aug6.md

 The schedule is as follows:

 10 - 12:00:
- * Michael Abshoff: Porting Sage
+ * Michael Abshoff: Porting Sage for Fun and Profit!
  * Elliott Brossard: Calculus Tutorial
  * Gary Furnish: Symbolics